ToMattBan/quem_sou/README.md

 Spend a whole weekend on it haha

 I get all the quizes from a old brazilian maganize called "Mundo Estranho", which have some quizes like these once in a while.

+#
+Ps.: All the English texts were made using the google translator, so is probable that some errors exist.